 A fiduciary is an individual who is required to act for the benefit of another person and must exercise a high standard of care in all matters within the scope of their relationship.
 According to relevant case law, a sponsor-appointed board of managers owes a fiduciary duty to a condominium's unit owners.
-To prevail on a breach of fiduciary duty claim against sponsor-appointed board members, the condominium must prove misconduct by such individuals while they were members of the board (and therefore acting as fiduciaries) as well as damages caused directly by their misconduct.
-The statute of limitations clock on these legal claims begins ticking when the alleged breach occurred or when the fiduciary relationship ended (i.e. when the non-sponsor unit owners took control of the condominium board), whichever is more favorable to the condominium.
+To prevail on a breach of fiduciary duty claim against sponsor-appointed board members, the condominium must prove misconduct by such individuals while they were members of the board (and therefore acting as fidu directly by their misconduct.
+The statute of limitations clock when the alleged breach occurred or when the fiduciary relati sponsor unit owners took control of the condominium board)